core-marine-dev/devices/packages/nmea-parser/README.md

 - Start with `$`
 - Fields separated by `,`
 - An `*` character splitting info and checksum
-- Two digits of checksum
+- Two hexadecimal digits of checksum
 - End with `\r\n`

 If the parser knows the NMEA sentences it gives more metadata.
 Known frames are: